 Only ICON Aircraft or an entity approved by ICON Aircraft is authorized to perform overhauls.
-Overhaul tasks are not defined in this maintenance manual.
+See Overhaul Maintenance section for overhaul information in this manual.

 - "Organization and Structure of This Manual" on page 2-9 - "Condition and 100-Hour Inspection Paperwork" on page 3-27 - "Overhaul Maintenance" on page 3-8